Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 Description
 ^^^^^^^^^^^

-Positions the main output window on the screen.
-The coordinates must be such that the entire window fits on the screen.
+Positions the woke main output window on the woke screen.
+The coordinates must be such that the woke entire window fits on the woke screen.

 Param[0]
 ^^^^^^^^